Macomb County Jail

 • PROPER ATTIRE: Clothing must cover all private/sensitive body areas.

 • HOSPITAL VISITS: Inmates being held in the hospital will be allowed visits during hours regulated by the hospital.
 A visiting pass must be obtained from the Prisoner Information Office and presented to the Deputy at the hospital.
-No more then two (2) visitors will be allowed at one time, twice a week, unless the inmate is listed in critical condition or in intensive care, whereby no more then two (2) visitors will be allowed at one time, once a day (or as limited by hospital visiting policy).
+No more than two (2) visitors will be allowed at one time, twice a week, unless the inmate is listed in critical condition or in intensive care, whereby no more than two (2) visitors will be allowed at one time, once a day (or as limited by hospital visiting policy).
 A reasonable amount of time per visit will be permitted.
 Visitors shall be limited to immediate family (mother, father, husband, wife, brother, sister, son, daughter, or grandparents).

-• Permission for special visits or exceptions to the above policy must be obtained from the appropriate Command Staff.
+• Permission for special visits or exceptions to the above policy must be obtained from the appropriate command staff.

 Ask The Inmate